Turner-Engineering/autosa/README.md

 ### October 2023

 Tenco used Autosa in the field for the first time on October 18th 2023 for railcar tests.

+Tenco used Autosa in January 2024 for the NYCT Crane Car Test in New York City.

+Tenco used Autosa in January 2024 for the Toshiba Electric Locomotive Commissioning Tests in Taiwan.